does SpineCor compare to other braces?

 even in ideal circumstances treatment will not be effective

 in 10 – 20% of cases.
-If you are unlucky enough to
+If you are unlucky enough

-still progress despite everyone’s best efforts.
-Some
+may still progress despite everyone’s best efforts.

-one or more of the following reasons:
+for one or more of the following reasons:

 to establish realistic expectations at the